dairelad/Honeypots_MSc_Project/README.md

 # SD_Project
-Code used in the MSC in Software Development Project
+Code used in for my MSC in Software Development Project at the University of Glasgow